Why am I so important in protecting children?

 If you would like to speak to someone at Child Matters about child protection related issues and events, please contact:

-If you need to speak directly to someone about a child protection related issue for an urgent media issue, please contact:
+If you have a general media query or need to speak directly to someone about a child protection related issue for an urgent media issue, please contact:

 Some words to think about...

 "I believe that knowledge is power and I realise the impact the media has had on not only mine but many others' perceptions on child abuse.
 You only hear of the high profile cases that end badly and fit into the “stereotypes” of people who are abusers.
 I would recommend anyone who believes that child abuse is not happening around them and is not a big problem in New Zealand to do this course."

 Early Childhood Teacher, Hastings (About the Child Protection Studies Programme)

 “I thoroughly enjoyed CPS training and would recommend it to anyone working with families and young people.
 Wouldn’t it be great if there was some way of delivering this training to the general public to get the message across that as a wider community we are responsible for protecting our children.”

 "I have a passion to teach more people about the need for more awareness into child abuse, to spread the word, to make a difference."

 Social Service Worker, New Plymouth